NiryoRobotics/roscon-2025/README.md

 **The Workshop Flow:**

-1. **Reproduce the "Naive Solution"** - Follow the interns' reports to recreate their working but imperfect implementations
+1. **Reproduce the "intern Solution"** - Follow the interns' reports to recreate their working but imperfect implementations
 2. **Read the Feedback** - Study the professor's and Niryo team's comments on how to improve the solutions
 3. **Enhance the System** - Apply the suggested improvements to meet the company's performance requirements
 4. **Bonus Challenges** - Go beyond the feedback and add your own creative optimizations